 - The MSc Investigative and Forensic Psychology is renowned worldwide and attracts a large number of International students and visiting speakers each year.
 In an increasingly global world it is important to raise awareness of the role cultural factors play in psychological functioning and how these may differ from the findings of mainstream Western research.

-- This MSc Investigative and Forensic Psychology was the first course of its type to receive five commendations by the British Psychological Society.
+- This MSc Investigative and Forensic Psychology programme received four commendations by the British Psychological Society in 2018.

 Breadth and choice

 Reflecting our main research strengths, we offer two one-year, full-time, taught Masters (MSc) programmes in: